riadath/obsidian_notes/Networking/Networking_Presentation_3/Main Note.md

 ## <u>Deep Reinforcement Learning Setup</u>

+### Buzz Words and Abbreviations

+**DDPG*** : DDPG stands for Deep Deterministic Policy Gradient.
+DDPG combines ideas from both policy-based methods (actor) and value-based methods (critic) to learn and optimize policies for agents operating in environments.
+**PER** : Prioritized Experience Replay (PER) is a technique used in the context of reinforcement learning
 ### Reward Space
 ##### Reward Function : $r=r_d+r_{cl}+r_{av}+r_{lv}$
 $r_d$ represents the distance reward, $r_{cl}$ describes the safety clearance reward, $r_{av}$ denotes the angular velocity reward, and $r_{lv}$ is the linear velocity reward.